This example is solved with the data science and machine learning platform Neural Designer. You can follow it step by step using the free trial.

 5. Training strategy

-The fourth step is to set the training strategy, which is composed of two terms:- A loss index.
+The fourth step is to set the training strategy, which is composed of two terms:

 - An optimization algorithm.